-The Field transformations page in Settings lets you manage transform field extractions, which reside in
+The Field transformations page in Manager enables you to manage the field transform components of search-time field extractions, which reside in

 transforms.conf.
 Field transforms can be created either through direct edits to